-It’s finally pumpkin season and there are many reasons to celebrate this tasty winter squash.
-Rich in beta-carotene, vitamin C, antioxidants, fiber and potassium, pumpkin packs some powerful health perks.
-Together these nutrients work together to support the health of your eyes, skin and immune system.
+Rich in beta-carotene, vitamin C, antioxidants, fiber and potassium, pumpkin packs some powerful health benefits.
+These nutrients work together to support the health of your eyes, skin and immune system.

 Can’t get enough pumpkin flavor?
 You can intensify the taste of pumpkin in recipes by adding roasted sweet potato, freshly grated ginger and a touch of pure maple syrup.

-Filled with fiber, antioxidants and omega-3s, this pudding is one satisfying treat.
-Yields 3 servings
+Filled with fiber, antioxidants, and omega-3s, this pudding is one satisfying treat.
+Yields 2 large or 4 small servings

 - Blend until smooth and creamy.

 - Make a large batch of this pudding, so you have plenty to grab-and-go during a busy week!
 You can also turn this dish into a decadent dessert by topping with fresh whipped cream.

 This recipe has been adapted from Against All Grain and America’s Test Kitchen.
 Yields 8 slices.

 1 gluten-free honey graham cracker pie crust

 1 cup roasted, peeled and mashed sweet potato

 1 teaspoon vanilla extract